-My project is titled: ‘The Problem of Polygamy in Modern India, 1861-1947’ and explores the interlinking legal and cultural history of polygamy in modern South Asia.
+My Phd thesis was titled: ‘The Problem of Polygamy in Modern India, 1861-1947’ and explores the interlinking legal and cultural history of polygamy in modern South Asia.
 It examines the discursive invention of the ‘problem of Muslim polygamy’ in late nineteenth century colonial India and its consolidation as a social ‘common sense’ of Muslim marriage and sexuality.
 In turn, my work denaturalises the ‘common sense’ of naturally polygamous Muslims by placing the trope of the ‘polygamous Muslim man’ in a history of sexuality in modern India by which the superficial nature of the ‘problem’ is revealed, as various groups used the practice to deconstruct and reconstruct their own sexual and conjugal configurations.
 It intervenes with debates in the history of gender, sexuality, religious politics, and law by explaining the often fraught political identity of Indian Muslims, bringing these formal political identities into conversation with the realm of the intimate.

 ‘Muslim polygamy’ became something of a phenomenon in Muslim reform conversations, the women’s movement, and nationalist and legal debates throughout the late nineteenth and early twentieth centuries.
 It was articulated as a different kind of problem by different people, from one of civilisation to modernity, patriarchy to demography.
 Discussions on polygamy thus acquired different characteristics, shed old ones, and evolved as they moved through different cultural, gendered, political, and social locations.